rubiojr/sup/cmd/sup/handlers/README_reminders.md

 - Cron job errors are logged but don't crash the bot
 - Missing or invalid chat IDs are logged and safely skipped
 - Chat ID validation prevents reminders from being created without proper delivery context
+- Aggressive cleanup removes all past reminders to keep lists current

 ## Limitations